MoutonGrognon/robot-game-lua/README.md

 ### Rules

-Robots have 10ms to act, they have one action per turn :
+Robots have 10ms to act, they have one action per turn:
 - `MOVE` : moves the robot to an adjacent tile.
 - `ATTACK` : attack a tile at range.
 - `GUARD` : stay in place, protect against collision damages and take half damage from attacks and suicides.